cs-ed/impacts-LNguyen64/README.md

 - Students learn how apps can improve people's lives and raise empathy.
 - Students explore the connection between innovation and empathy
-- Students create an app(no coding necessary) using the invention process.
+- Students create an app (no coding necessary) using the invention process.

 ### Learning Activities

 **Activate Prior Knowledge**

 Ask students if they have heard the slogan “There’s an app for that”?
-Apple coined it back in 2009, in what we would now consider the early days of app technology.
+Apple coined it back in 2009.
 Since then, apps have become an everyday part of life.
 Have students write brief responses to the following questions.
 Share with their table partner before share with the class.
 1. What apps do you use?
 2. What purpose do they serve?